 About Us

-Since 2018, the Zero Hunger | Zero Waste Foundation has directed more than $48 million to organizations, innovators and changemakers across the country to address a fundamental absurdity in our food system: 35% of food produced in the U.S. is thrown away, yet 42 million Americans struggle with hunger.
+Since 2018, the Zero Hunger | Zero Waste Foundation has directed more than $66 million to organizations, innovators and changemakers across the country to address a fundamental absurdity in our food system: 38% of all food in the U.S. is unsold or uneaten,1 yet 34 million Americans struggle with hunger.2

 Through innovation, collaboration and community engagement, we’re committed to our mission of creating communities free of hunger and waste.